Tour dates: 13-25 July 2024 (13-26 July 2024 including flying days)

 International flights (see optional flights below), meals on Day 1, drinks, visa charges, travel insurance, tips to drivers and local guides, items of a personal nature.

 Temple World can arrange flights from the UK to coordinate with this tour for those who need them.
-Our recommended route is via Paris with Air France, although we can also book flights with South African Airlines via Johannesburg and Air Mauritius via Mauritius.
-The SAA and Air Mauritius options may mean arriving a day early or leaving a day late to avoid missing any scheduled activities.
-The price for flights will depend on availability at the time of booking however the average price for the Air France tickets is around £950 per person including taxes, return.
+Our recommended route is via Paris with Air France, although we can also book flights with some other airlines depending on your preferred route.
+The price for flights will depend on availability at the time of booking however the average price for the Air France tickets is around £1250 per person including taxes, return.
 We can arrange a group arrival and departure transfer for all those arriving on the Air France flights and private transfers for those arriving on other services, for a small extra sum.

 Making your own way there